What Is an Epic?

 The team members will have to work on each of these user stories.
 After working on all the user stories, the teams can test and launch the product.

 Advantages of Using Epics

-- A large project might seem like a fairly daunting task in its early stages.
-However, if the same project is subjugated into smaller pieces or tasks, it would not seem quite as intimidating as before.
+- A large project might seem daunting in its early stages.
+However, suppose the same project is subjugated into smaller pieces or tasks.
+In that case, it would not seem quite as intimidating as before.